agilepro/software-craftsmanship/docs/Design/proper-module-initialization.md

 ## Solution

-Experienced developers are not going to be surprised…
+Experienced developers are not going to be surprised. . .
 Initialization should be from a Java Properties object, which is a hashtable of name/value pairs.
 We document the named values that can be set.
 If any setting is missing, a suitable default is provided.
 Any additional settings that it does not know about is ignored.

 Properties objects can be serialized into a configuration file.
 A second configuration option is to pass in the File object that identifies a configuration file for the module.
 It must be a File object, which means it specifies the full path, to the exact file.
 This allows the application hosting the module to put the configuration file anywhere it deems appropriate.